Whether you're a blogger or a business owner, find the best free website builder by reading our quick comparison of our top 6

 - As you’d expect, the scope for customisation, range of designs and features are all quite limited

-Overall, we’d definitely rate Wix as the best free website builder.
-The templates are modern and fresh, there’s huge variety and scope to upgrade and grow, plus it’s always updating and evolving.
+We'd rate Wix as the best free website builder.
+Its templates are modern and fresh, there’s huge variety and scope to upgrade and grow, plus it’s always updating and evolving.
 What’s more, even customers using their free model get a pretty sweet deal.

 That’s not to say that Wix won’t be pipped to the post in certain areas, as our analysis and comparison has demonstrated.
 There are plenty of great free website builders out there – it’s just that Wix will always be a good, reliable option.